scala/scala3/docs/_spec/04-basic-declarations-and-definitions.md

 The scope of a name introduced by a declaration or definition is the whole statement sequence containing the binding.
-However, there is a restriction on forward references in blocks: In a statement sequence ´s_1 \ldots s_n´ making up a block, if a simple name in ´s_i´ refers to an entity defined by ´s_j´ where ´j \geq i´, then for all ´s_k´ between and including ´s_i´ and ´s_j´,
+However, there is a restriction on forward references in blocks: In a statement sequence ´s_1 ... s_n´ making up a block, if a simple name in ´s_i´ refers to an entity defined by ´s_j´ where ´j \geq i´, then for all ´s_k´ between and including ´s_i´ and ´s_j´,